If you’re of a certain age or younger, I’m betting that a significant portion of your time is spent on Facebook.

 This is a small group run by a lovely Autistic lady (who is also Mum to an Autistic boy).
 It’s intimate, personal and very supportive.
 Again it’s a mix of Autistics and non-Autistic people.

 Does what it says on the tin.
-No question is too stupid here.
+No question is a bad question here.

-The focus on this group is late diagnosed adults and parents of people diagnosed around 16 through to adults.
+The focus of this group is late diagnosed people from 16 through to no upper age limit.
 The admins are all Autistic.
+The average age of the members is between 25 to 55.

 An amazing group designed to support parents of Autistic children who have higher support needs, or who have become isolated through a lack of support.
 It is run and managed entirely by Autistic people.
 There is no such thing as a silly question in this group, though it is important you read the pinned post.

-Another group with a handsome Administrator 😉 This is a mostly Autistic group, but that makes it an amazing place to get advice from.
+This is a mostly Autistic group, run by Autistic people, but that makes it an amazing place to get advice from.

 Another page teeming with supportive information, links, articles and specific advice too.
 A place to learn from the writing of Autistic adults.
 A place where parents can discuss supporting and accommodating Autistic children